kubernetes/website/content/en/docs/tasks/configure-pod-container/create-hostprocess-pod.md

 ## Limitations

-- HostProcess containers require the latest version of containerd {{< glossary_tooltip text="container runtime" term_id="container-runtime" >}}.
+- HostProcess containers require containerd 1.6 or higher
+{{< glossary_tooltip text="container runtime" term_id="container-runtime" >}}.
-- As of v1.22 HostProcess pods can only contain HostProcess containers.
+- As of v1.23 HostProcess pods can only contain HostProcess containers.
 This is a current limitation of the Windows OS; non-privileged Windows containers cannot share a vNIC with the host IP namespace.
 - HostProcess containers run as a process on the host and do not have any degree of isolation other than resource constraints imposed on the HostProcess user account.
 Neither